 I love having a supper club.
 It means I get to shop for delicious food, which is the only kind of shopping I like (not very typical woman of me, but it’s true.)
 It also means I get to spend the day cooking and the evening meeting awesome people.
-And if I’m making individual Roasted Black Plum and Mascarpone for a party of 8 it is really pretty easy to make just 2 more little pies.
+And if I’m making individual Roasted Black Plum and Mascarpone Pie for a party of 8, it is really easy to make 2 more little pies.
 And in case you guys are thinking, “whoa 2 pies for yourself!”
 Don’t worry, I did share one.
-But I really could have eaten both (an maybe even a third or fourth) all to myself.
+But I really could have eaten both (an maybe even a third or fourth) all by myself.

 It was my birthday that day and I might have pulled the ‘I can do whatever I want on my birthday’ card had more pies been around.
 Best that there wasn’t or I would have spent the rest of my birthday curled up on the couch with quite the stomach ache.
 It would have been worth it, this pie is awesome.

 If you make Roasted Black Plum and Mascarpone Pie make sure to snap a pic and tag @theendlessmeal on Instagram so I can like and comment on your photos.
 I love seeing TEM recipes you create.